About the author part 2

 The world ended when my mother died in December 1995.
-(New books I had bought her and Xmas tree decorations that she had owned from childhood were stolen from her room in the nursing home during those last days.)
+I was unable to prevent new books that I had bought her and Xmas tree decorations that she had owned from childhood from being stolen from her room in the nursing home during those last days.

-Three years later, I completed the degree that I had returned to university for in the autumn.
-My final year project was a feasibility study of using a helmet-mounted display (so-called virtual reality) for hang glider collision avoidance training.
+Three years later, I completed the degree that I had returned to university for in the autumn of 1995, which was the last autumn I shared with my old mum.
+My final year project (1997-8) was a feasibility study of using a helmet-mounted display (so-called virtual reality) for hang glider collision avoidance training.